qorix-group/process_description/process/process_areas/safety_analysis/safety_analysis_concept.rst

 ==================================

 Identified faults without a mitigation remain open and are tracked in the issue tracking system :need:`wp__issue_track_system` until they are resolved.
+A new safety mitigation could be needed if it can't be shown that the feature or component is completely deterministic and testable.
+In this case an additional safety mitigation is needed.

 .. _examples_fmea_dfa: